YeeHo/Glutton/README.md

 Part 1 of 4.
 Introduction of Glutton

-        The Glutton database and a complement python script are developed for constructing structure ensembles solely based on backbone chemical shift data for flexible proteins.
+        The Glutton database and a complementary python script are developed for constructing structure ensembles solely based on backbone chemical shift data for flexible proteins.

-        The Glutton database that we have developed is specifically designed to fill a large void currently existing in the bioinformatics tools for the structural analysis of intrinsically disordered proteins (IDPs) based on experimental information, namely NMR.
-Our Glutton database contains both chemical shift and their corresponding structural information for a total of 5,270 proteins.
-Glutton database has a hierarchical system of three tiers (levels of resolution) that permit customization of the database for specific applications: for structural ensembles of IDPs, or for protein structure determination and prediction of well folded structures.
-And, most importantly, Glutton changes the structure classification paradigm from the conventional one (one set of chemical shifts to one structure) to one that interprets chemical shifts as ensemble averages, and thus calculates conformational distributions from chemical shift datasets.
-These distributions permit the quick determination of maximally broad structural ensembles consistent with the data, and thus optimal sampling of the conformational space available to the IDP.
+        The Glutton database that we have developed is specifically designed to fill a void currently existing in the bioinformatics tools for the structural analysis of intrinsically disordered proteins (IDPs) based on experimental information, namely Nuclear Magnetic Resonance (NMR).
+        Our Glutton database contains both chemical shifts and their corresponding structural information for a total of 5,270 proteins.
+The Glutton database is organized hierarchically in three tiers (levels of resolution) that permit customization of the database for specific applications: for calculations of structural ensembles of IDPs, or for determination and prediction of well folded protein structures.
+And, most importantly, Glutton interprets chemical shifts as ensemble averages, and thus calculates conformational distributions from chemical shift datasets.
+        These distributions permit the straightforward determination of a maximally broad structural ensemble consistent with the data, and thus it optimizes sampling of the conformational space that is available to the IDP.
 These ensembles provide a realistic description of the conformational heterogeneity and structural propensities of IDPs, but they can also be used as starting point for the refinement of protein structure determination (adding additional experimental information)